emmanuel-ngufor/cloud_devops/AWS/notes.md

 9. **It enhances security**:

 **What is Terraform**
-Terraform is an `open-sourc`e IAC tool created by `Harshicorp`.
-It enables users to be able to define and provision and manage infrastructure using a high level config language knw=own as `Harshicorp Configuration Lnaguage (HCL)`.
+Terraform is an `open-source`e IAC tool created by `Harshicorp`.
+It enables users to be able to define and provision and manage infrastructure using a high level config language knwown as `Harshicorp Configuration Language (HCL)`.
 Optionally you can use `json`.

 **Key Features of Terraform**
 1. `Declarative Configuation`: Describe the desired state of your infrastructure (e.g creating a server, network, or storage in configuration files) and Terraform figures how to do it.